Prevention Tips

 Tips to Prevent an Abduction from Occurring

-Get a court order or custody decree: A clear court order may be the most important preventative measure.
-For example, court orders may include provisions addressing passports, travel restrictions, or custody.
+Get a Court Order: A court order may be the most important preventative measure.
+The order may include travel restrictions.
+It may also cover custody matters.

-Be aware of warning signs: Be on the alert for sudden changes in the other parent’s life, such as quitting a job or selling a home, that may be made in preparation to relocate.
+Note Warning Signs: Quitting a job or selling a home may be preparation for relocation.
 For more information, click on our Resources for Parents page.

-Consider contacting a country’s foreign embassy or consulate if your child is or may be a dual national of that country.
-If one parent is a citizen of another country, for example, your child may have claims to a foreign nationality and therefore be able to obtain a passport from that country.
+Contact Foreign Embassies or Consulates: One parent or the child may be a citizen of another country.
+The child may be able to get a passport from another country.
 See our FAQs for more information on dual nationality.